stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

   background-color: green;
 }
 ```
-Create a class called silver-background with the background-color of silver.
+Create a class called `silver-background` with the `background-color` of silver.
 Assign this class to your div element.

-- [x] Give your div element the class silver-background.
+- [x] Give your div element the class `silver-background`.
 - [x] Your div element should have a silver background.

 ```